Faith1406/HR-Employment-Distribution-Analysis/README.md

 7.What is the distribution of job titles across the company?
 8.Which department has the highest turnover rate?
 9.What is the distribution of employees across locations by state?
-10.How has the company's employee count changed over time based on hire and term dates?
+10.How has the company employee count changed over time based on hire and term dates?
 11.What is the tenure distribution for each department?

 ## Summary of Findings